Thank you to Deborah Kennedy and to Barbara Harper, widow of Bob Harper, for preserving this area history for us.

-Mr. Harper was a lifelong member of the Coraopolis United Methodist Church He is survived by his wife Barbara Harper (Cornell Elementary teacher) for 38 years and three sons, Robert Evan (Caitlin), Reid Andrew and James Randall, two grand children and a brother Jack.
+Mr. Harper was a lifelong member of the Coraopolis United Methodist Church He is survived by his wife Barbara Harper (Cornell Elementary teacher) for 38 years and three sons, Robert Evan (Caitlin), Reid Andrew and James Randall, two grandchildren and a brother Jack.

-Barbara Harper was also honored at the same time for rendering distinguished service to the Cornell School District for teaching Grade 1 for 16 tears as a teacher, 8 as a substitute, and total years in education: 31.
+Barbara Harper was also honored at the same time for rendering distinguished service to the Cornell School District for teaching Grade 1 for 16 years as a teacher, 8 as a substitute, and total years in education: 31.

 Here’s Stoops Ferry RR station, looking west from the Sewickley Bridge area.